-The film’s four orphans: Hikari, Ikuko, Ishi, and Takemura, encounter each other at the funerals of their respective parents.
-All are disaffected, deciding not to mourn parents who did not care for them.
-They soon form a tight bond that sees them embark on several adventures: theft, or exploring their respective backstories and becoming a musical zeitgeist.
+The film’s four orphans: Hikari (Keita Ninomiya), Ikuko (Sena Nakajima), Ishi (Satoshi Mizuno), and Takemura (Mondo Okumura), encounter each other at the funerals of their respective parents.
+All are disaffected, deciding not to mourn guardians who never cared for them.
+They soon form a tight bond that sees them embark on several adventures: from thieving, to exploring their respective backstories, to becoming a musical zeitgeist.

-In fact, their lives become a literal RPG game as they must move through levels of friendship and are sometimes filmed with bird eye-view shots.
+In fact, their lives morph into a literal RPG game, advancing through several levels of friendship, with their actions sometimes filmed with bird eye-view shots.
 We Are Little Zombies is also marked by a video game infused score, electronically waltzing at a fun and lighthearted pace that often runs counter to the film’s sobering events.

 In We Are Little Zombies, Nagahisa also confronts the cliched female role in an adventure film.
-Without a ring finger, Ikuko is a girl who can’t be “owned,” even as her male counterparts prowl for affection.
-Portrayed as a femme fatale, her blankness is a prime example of how men reflect their desires on women: she’s a mother and a lover, an object of pure sexual desire, but in actuality, is none of those things.
+Without a ring finger, Ikuko is a girl who can’t be owned, even as her male counterparts prowl for her affection.
+Portrayed as a femme fatale, her blank expressions are prime examples of how men reflect their desires on women: she’s a mother and a lover, an object of pure sexual desire to these boys, but in actuality, is none of those things.
 She rejects those monikers, instead, existing as her own entity.

-The second half of the film switches to a musical concept, with the four creating a ballad called: “Little Zombies.”
-They soon become sucked into the unforgiving and exploitative commercialization of the music business, a business that takes their respective tragic backstories to sell records.
+The second half of the film switches to a musical frame, with the four writing a ballad entitled “Little Zombies.”
+They soon become sucked into the unforgiving and exploitative commercialization of the music business, a business that takes advantage of their respective tragic backstories to sell records.
 The argument of larger tragedies leading to quick and vapid commercial appeal, which can be found in a film like Vox Lux, is played to a more comical effect here.

-The divergent styles: between dreams and reality — between video games short B-movie horrors, and purely morbid aphrodisiacs, is held together by Hiroaki Takeda‘s cinematography, which can switch from black-and-white to a Lucky Charms rainbow of color, or to smaller compact framing for large-scale tracking shots, in an instant.
+The divergent styles: between dreams and reality — between video games short B-movie horrors, and purely morbid aphrodisiacs, is held together by Hiroaki Takeda‘s cinematography, which can switch from black and white frames to a Lucky Charms rainbow of color, in an instant.

-The skill and bravery to assume so many styles and ideas in two hours is staggering.
-Sometimes his well-meaning self-indulgences weigh down this two-hour adventure, as it could be 10 minutes shorter, but the fury and playfulness it attacks its audience with is brilliant.
+Though Nagahisa’s well-meaning self-indulgences sometimes weighs down this two-hour adventure, as it could be 10 minutes shorter, the fury and playfulness it attacks its audience with is brilliant.
 Plus, any film that does a cover of The Zombies’ “This Will Be Our Year” will usually steal one’s heart.

-Their Camus-driven cynicism and apathy eventually leads to an ending where Hikari must choose between life and death.
+The children’s Camus-inspired apathetic cynicism eventually leads to an ending where Hikari must choose between life and death.
 During my Sundance screening, many left when the faux credits began.
 Those who exited were left with a film that ended with the line, “Life is shit.”
 However, if you were like me and stayed, you were given a life-affirming conclusion that doesn’t feel convoluted or improbable.
 Instead, there’s an authentic and logical redemption that occurs.
-We Are Little Zombies is as addictive as the pop-music it creates, and as strong as the camaraderie it evokes: a joyous and adventurous story of a four-piece confronted with tragedy and morbid apathy.
+We Are Little Zombies is as addictive as the pop-music it creates, and as strong as the camaraderie it evokes: a buoyant story of a four-piece confronted with tragedy and morbid nihilism.

 Images ‘Courtesy of Sundance Institute.’